ascholerChemeketa/cs160Reader/_sources/SQLIntro/selecting.rst

 In SQL **keywords** like ``SELECT`` are generally written using all **upper case**, while **column names and table names** use **lower case**.
-This is a convention to make statements easier for  people to read - it is also valid to use lower case for the keywords.
+This is a convention to make statements easier for people to read - it is also valid to use lowercase for the keywords.

 It is also common to break the statement up across multiple lines - as statements get more and more complex, this too makes them easier to read: